Intra-uterine insemination (IUI)

 It consists of the following steps:

-Nasal spray (GnRH-agonist, usually Nafarelin) to stop the body interfering with the artificial stimulation of the ovaries.
+Medication is prescribed to stop the body interfering with the artificial stimulation of the ovaries.
 This process is often referred to as down-regulation or de-sensitisation.
 The side effects of this drug are hot flushes, mood swings, breast tenderness and vaginal dryness.
-You may also take a pill initially or have a large injection instead of sniffing.
+You may also take a pill initially.

 The ovaries are then stimulated to produce follicles (which contain the eggs) using drugs known as gonadotrophins (i.e. Menopur, Metrodin, Puregon, Gonal-F).
 The drug is provided in powder form and dissolves when mixed with sterile water.
 The resulting solution is injected just under the skin.
-A special injection gun is provided.
 Injections of these drugs continue until the right number of follicles have been produced.

 Monitoring of the development of the follicles (and therefore eggs) is an extremely important part of ovulation induction and is done in two ways: